Housing

 Current Progress:

 “RHNA” = Regional Housing Needs Allocation.
-This statewide mandate represents how many units a municipality ought to have to meet housing needs, and is measured by permits issued because municipalities typically do not directly build housing units.
+This statewide mandate represents how many units a municipality should have in order to meet housing needs, and is measured by the number of permits issued because municipalities typically do not directly build housing.
 See more information on the Bay Area’s allocations here.

-Permitting activity is significantly lower than our current RHNA allocations for the 2015-2023 cycle, demonstrating a clear lack of results on housing growth, particularly for low and very-low income affordability tiers.
+Permitting activity is significantly lower than our current RHNA allocations for the 2015-2023 cycle, demonstrating a clear lack of progress on housing growth, particularly for low and very-low income affordability tiers.

-Under current zoning regulations, this duplex is illegal to build on 91% of residential-land in Cupertino.
+Under 2015-2023 zoning regulations, this duplex is illegal to build on 91% of residential-land in Cupertino.

 A zoning map of Cupertino.
 More information and data can be found here.